 It may also impose any term or condition with respect to the performance (or failure to perform) of any such obligation.

-Section 88D provides that a prescribed authority may, by an 'Order' under the Conveyancing Act, impose a public positive covenant on any prescribed land vested in it.
-Reference to the 'Order' must be specifically referred to in the terms of the covenant.
+Section 88D provides that a prescribed authority may, by an order, impose a public positive covenant on any prescribed land vested in it.
+Reference to the order must be specifically referred to in the terms of the covenant.

 Section 88E provides that a prescribed authority may impose a public positive covenant on any land not vested in the authority, whether or not the public positive covenant is annexed to other land.

-• a corporation prescribed for the purpose of a section of the Conveyancing Act 1919.
+• a corporation prescribed for the purpose of sections 88D or 88E Conveyancing Act 1919.
+See clauses 27 and 28 Conveyancing (General) Regulation 2018.

 Examples of public positive covenants include: